alcrene/emd-falsify/src/emd_falsify/emd.md

     Consequently, the best test to check whether the empirical PPF is a good approximation is simply to plot it and inspect the result visually.

-    Concretely this just a wrapper for `scipy.interpolate.interp1d`, with a possibly more intuitive function and argument names.
+    Concretely this just a wrapper for `scipy.interpolate.interp1d`, specialized to the case of interpolating a PPF.
+The more descriptive function and argument names help make higher-level code more readable.
-    It is completely equivalent to call `interp1d` directly.
+    Instead of using this function, it is also possible to call `interp1d` directly;
+    one simply needs to then also specify appropriate abscissa values.

     ..
 Important:: This expects to receive samples of the risk (not the model).
        Typically this is obtain with something like ``risk(model(n_data_points))``,